jpdevspace/ChopChop-Watson_Node_React_Mongo/readme.md

 # Cheff Watson

-Finally an app that you can really use while cooking, say bye to messing up your phone with food while you try to scroll down to follow the recipe
+Finally an app that you can really use while cooking, say bye to messing up your phone with food while you try to scroll down to follow the recipe.
+When prompted by the app, please allow the use of your built-in microphone for a better experience

-## See it live on:
+## See it live on: https://cheffw.herokuapp.com/

 ![alt text][screenshot]